 Sue Dunne holds a Diploma of Financial Services (Financial Planning) and has undertaken further study in financial and technical analysis and superannuation.
 Sue has over 25 years’ experience in small business and is an experienced investor in her own right.
 Sue has worked as a Financial Planner since June 2007.

-Chris Heyworth was the founder of Quintain Advisory Services, a predecessor organisation to Pentad and Capricorn Investment Partners, and has in excess of 20 years experience providing personal financial planning and investment advice.
+Chris Heyworth was the founder of Quintain Advisory Services, a predecessor organisation to Pentad and The Investment Collective, and has in excess of 20 years experience providing personal financial planning and investment advice.

 Russell Warmington has worked extensively in marketing and commercial management, and became interested in the financial planning industry when he was Compensation and Benefits Manager at Hewlett Packard Australia.
 Russell began providing personal financial planning advice in 1997, and was previously a principal of Bailey Livermore Financial Services and director of Pentad.